aaron-grau/curic/react/projects/synthesizer/README.md

 [union-lodash]: https://lodash.com/docs#union

 We're almost there.
 Note that `action.key` references keyboard keys.
-We must map any keyboard input to note names.
+We must map any keyboard input to notes.

-+ Along with your `notes` reducer, define an array called `validKeys` which stores the strings of all of your synthesizer's keyboard keys (e.g. `a`, `s`).
 + Define an object called `keyMap` which maps keys to note frequencies.
-+ Modify your `KEY_PRESSED` and `KEY_RELEASED` cases so that they also check to see if a `action.key` is also a valid key.
++ Modify your `KEY_PRESSED` and `KEY_RELEASED` cases so that they also check to see if a `action.key` has a corresponding note frequency in `keyMap`.
 If not in both cases, return the previous state.

 This can be accomplished by copying and pasting the code below.
-You can also use this table for additional frequencies
+You can also use [this table][frequency-table] for additional frequencies

 ```js